cyberd: Computing the knowledge from web3

 - Check if the rank calculation is finished.
 If yes then go to (2.) if not - wait till calculation finished (actually this situation should not happen because it means that rank calculation period is too short).

-- Submit rank, links and agent stakes from new rank context to current rank context.
+- Submit rank, links and user stakes from new rank context to current rank context.

 - Store last calculated rank merkle tree root hash.